zoylendt/zoylendt.github.io/content/Coding/Obsidian plugins.md

 > This note is part of a series about how this blog is set up.
 > See [[Quartz starting page|here]] for an overview.

+An overview about Obsidian plugins, with notes about the ones I'm using.

 # Resources

 https://www.youtube.com/watch?v=Yzi1o-BH6QQ
 https://www.youtube.com/watch?v=W7kTtn9empU

 # Community Plugins